 - Likely to be outdated againrnLack of features

-Open Hardware Monitor was an excellent monitoring option for many years until it was abandoned and obsolete in 2016.
-This caused many issues for people running Ryzen systems and newer Intel processors too.
+Open Hardware Monitor was a superb monitoring option for many years until it was abandoned and obsolete in 2016.
+This caused many problems for people running Ryzen systems and newer Intel processors too.

-This software wouldn’t have ended up on this list if the developers didn’t start updating it back in 2020.
+This software wouldn’t have ended up on this list if the developers didn’t start revitalizing it back in 2020.

 Today it has complete support for Ryzen and Intel processors.
 It provides temperature, clock speed, and voltage data on all kinds of PC hardware.